davisdeveloper/mongoql/README.md

 # mongoql
-"Use MongoDB with SQL commands.
+Use MongoDB with SQL commands.
 Quick, fast and easy